hel-astro-lab/runko/README.md

 ## Quick getting started guide
-1) Follow the installation instructions below to get Runko running on your laptop.
+1) Follow the [installation instructions](https://runko.readthedocs.io/en/latest/installation.html) to get Runko running on your laptop.
 2) Add your own project repository under `projects/` directory.
 	- This can be based on, for example, Python drivers in `projects/tests/`
 3) Test & prototype your new simulation setups on your laptop/desktop.